Refinance Home Loan Singapore: When & How in 2026 | Nexus

 The Cost of Doing Nothing

 Most Singapore mortgages have a 2- or 3-year lock-in.
 After that, the package quietly reverts to the bank's board rate, which sits between 3.50% and 4.50% p.a. in April 2026.
 The bank does not call you.
-They do not send a refinance offer.
-They simply collect the higher interest each month until you act.
+It does not send a refinance offer.
+It just collects the higher interest every month until you do something about it.

-On a S$700,000 outstanding loan with 25 years left, the monthly instalment difference between a 4.00% board rate and a 1.45% fixed refinance package is around S$950 per month.
+Take a S$700,000 outstanding loan with 25 years left.
+The monthly instalment difference between a 4.00% board rate and a 1.45% fixed refinance package is around S$950.
 Over a 2-year lock-in window, that is roughly S$22,800 in interest you did not need to pay.
-Run your numbers in the refinance savings calculator before you read further — the gap is almost always larger than people expect.
+Run your own numbers in the refinance savings calculator before you read further.
+The gap is almost always bigger than people expect.

 3